Cheryl Dunye: Career

+Dunye began her filmmaking career in the early 1990s with a series of short films that blended documentary and narrative techniques, which she termed “Dunyementaries.”
+These works, produced between 1990 and 1994, explored themes of race, sexuality, and identity from the perspective of a Black lesbian filmmaker.

+Her feature film debut, The Watermelon Woman (1996), brought her widespread recognition and is considered a landmark in independent cinema.
+The film, which Dunye wrote, directed, and starred in, addresses the absence of Black lesbian representation in film history and has been widely discussed in film scholarship.

+In 2001, Dunye directed the HBO film Stranger Inside, a drama centered on the lives of incarcerated African American women.
+The production incorporated elements of realism, including casting formerly incarcerated individuals.

+Dunye later directed the studio comedy My Baby's Daddy (2004), marking a shift into mainstream filmmaking, while continuing to work in independent cinema with projects such as The Owls (2010), which premiered at the Berlin International Film Festival.

+Her subsequent work includes Mommy Is Coming (2012) and the short film Black Is Blue (2014), both of which continued her exploration of sexuality, identity, and marginalized communities.

+In addition to filmmaking, Dunye has had a significant academic career, teaching at institutions including the University of California, Los Angeles, the California Institute of the Arts, and San Francisco State University.

+In 2016, Dunye was awarded a Guggenheim Fellowship in the field of filmmaking, selected from nearly 3,000 applicants.
+That same year, she was invited to join the Academy of Motion Picture Arts and Sciences (AMPAS).

+Dunye has also directed for television, contributing to series such as Queen Sugar and Dear White People, further expanding her work into episodic storytelling.

 Academics

 She has taught at the UCLA, UC Santa Cruz, Pitzer College, Claremont Graduate University, Pomona College, California Institute of the Arts, The New School of Social Research, the School of the Art Institute of Chicago and San Francisco State University.

 The Early Works of Cheryl Dunye

 Dunye began her career with six short films which have been collected on DVD as The Early Works of Cheryl Dunye.
 Most of these videos feature the use of mixed media, a blurring of fact and fiction and explored issues relating to the director's experience as a black lesbian filmmaker.
 These films are early examples of "Dunyementaries," a self-coined blend of narrative and documentary techniques that Dunye describes as "a mix of film, video, friends, and a lot of heart."
 These works, spanning from 1990 to 1994, explore themes of race, sexuality, family, relationships, whiteness, and the intricacies of white and black lesbian dating culture.
 Dunye's early works were produced with a low budget and often starred Dunye herself as lead actress.